t1b1c/lwas-deploy/README.md

 ### Customized menu
 You have a customized menu whenever your menu structure differs from `Ecrane` and `Rapoarte`.
 In this case you have few more steps to follow:

-1. ask your developer for the customized `/menu/dropdownmenu.ascx` and place the files he gives into `/menu/` folder overwritting the existing ones
+1. ask your developer for the customized `/menu/dropdownmenu.ascx` and place the files he gives into `/menu` folder overwritting the existing ones
 2. for every missing folder definition in `routes.xml` copy-rename the original `/Ecrane` folder (that is without any *.xml file in it)
-3. deploy de corresponding screens to those folders as instructed in **Deployment**
+3. deploy the corresponding screens to those folders as instructed in **Deployment**

 ### Calendar extension
 If you have a calendar screen in your application that screen is a lwas extension and is not contained in `lwas-deploy`.